pgleghorn/DockerSites/README.md

  * set V_HOSTNAME to the desired hostname
  * set V_IP_ADDRESS to the desired IP address
  * set V_PORT to the desired port
-6. Run "./run.sh" to install everything.
+6. Run "vagrant up" to install everything.

 It takes about 5 minutes to install everything (longer the first time, as the centos box is downloaded)